3.1. Lists#

 Note

-We referred to the first element of our list using the index 0, and to the sixth with the index 5.
-In computer programming, you can think of this reference not as the “number” or the “count” of the element, but rather as an “offset” from the beginning of the list.
+In programming, you can think of an index not as the “number” of the element, but as an offset from the beginning of the list.

 primes_abridged[-1]